jmdb-tutorial/blockchain/eris/multisig-contract/README.md

 The file we want is called `loan.sol` in this directory.
 You can see if it is valid solitidy, [here](https://ethereum.github.io/browser-solidity/#version=0.3.6).

+Now that we have a valid contract, we need to deploy it

 # References